piyush01yadav08/Online-recruitment-system/README.md

 └── package.json                    # Workspace root
 ```

-Copy `.env.example` to `.env` and add your MongoDB Atlas connection string when backend development begins.
+Copy `.env` and add your MongoDB Atlas connection string when backend development begins.

 ## Authentication setup

 Authentication is available for applicant accounts.

-1. Copy `.env.example` to `.env`, then set `MONGODB_URI` to your MongoDB Atlas connection string and `JWT_SECRET` to a long random value.
+1. Copy `.env`, then set `MONGODB_URI` to your MongoDB Atlas connection string and `JWT_SECRET` to a long random value.
 2. Install and run the API: `npm --prefix server install`, then `npm --prefix server run dev`.
 3. Install and run the frontend: `npm --prefix client install`, then `npm --prefix client run dev`.